-Riverside Community College District offers one full-time Paramedic Program each year.
-The program meets Monday-Friday, and lasts approximately 12 months.
+Moreno Valley College (MVC) offers one full-time Paramedic Program each year.
+The program meets Monday-Wednesday, and lasts approximately 12 months.
 The required prep class meets approximately 4 weeks prior to the start of each program.

 Applications are accepted up to 3 months prior to the start of each program.

-*The Commission on Accreditation of Allied Health Education Programs certifies that the EMS program at Riverside Community College has completed an accreditation review and is judged to be in compliance with the nationally-established standards on 11-12-2004 and will be expiring on 11-30-2014.
-The RCCD EMS program is currently in good standing.* Read the Program Costs & Gainful Employment Disclosurepdf
+*The Commission on Accreditation of Allied Health Education Programs certifies that the EMS program at MVC has completed an accreditation review and is judged to be in compliance with the nationally-established standards on 11-12-2004 and will be expiring on 3-20-2020.
+The MVC EMS program is currently in good standing.* Read the Program Costs & Gainful Employment Disclosurepdf

 The Moreno Valley College EMS program does not recognize prior learning of a student to obtain advanced placement.

 Read the following article titled Attention Paramedic Candidates: Is your program CAAHEP accredited?pdf

 Program will begin: Fall semester of each year.

 Application submission deadlines for the above classes: applications must be received in the EMS office located at

 by 4 pm on June 1 of each year for classes beginning in the fall semester